 7. Silver Leaf

-Cherry Trees Affected: Sweet and sour cherries are affected by silver leaf.
+Cherry Trees Affected: Sweet and sour cherries are commonly affected by silver leaf.

 Season: Prune infected trees during dry winter periods when temperatures are below 32 degrees.
 Pruning at this time will help prevent the spread of silver leaf.
-If pruning in the growing season, ensure you are pruning in dry conditions.
+If pruning in the growing season, ensure you are doing it in dry conditions.

 Risk: Silver leaf will cause a slow decline in your cherry tree’s health and fruit yield.